COVID-19 INDUSTRY BRIEF

 EFFECTS OF THE CORONAVIRUS ON THE Pharmaceutical INDUSTRY July 1, 2020

 - Market Sentiment: The coronavirus has had a significant impact on health care spending and trends.
 Spending for non-essential medications has fallen, but investment in a potential COVID-19 vaccine and treatment has soared.
 While most of the recent news and events in this space have been linked to potential vaccine development and treatment options related to COVID-19, the basic pharmaceutical marketplace remains intact.
-Pharmacies are considered essential services, and have remained open throughout North America, with home delivery options being expanded in recent weeks.
+Pharmacies are considered essential services, and remained open throughout North America during the shutdown, with home delivery options expanding since March 2020.

 - Opioid and Pricing Reform on Hold: The diversion of the attention of the Food and Drug Administration and other governmental agencies to coronavirus-related issues may have a slight positive impact on distributors under pressure due to opioid-related litigation and pricing reforms for generic drugs.
 Legal and regulatory pressure may ease as governmental resources are assigned to other areas due to the pandemic outbreak.

 - Valuation Outlook: In Gordon Brothers’ view, with the exception of product-level demand spikes, valuation dynamics for both machinery and equipment and inventory in the space remain relatively unchanged due to COVID-19.

 - The coronavirus is having a significant impact on health care spending and trends.
 Spending for non-essential medications has fallen, but investment in a potential COVID-19 vaccines and treatment regimens soared.
 Analysts expect overall branded pharmaceutical spending to increase by 4.9% in 2021.